JeffDeCola/my-go-examples/blockchain/bitcoin-ledger/README.md

 # bitcoin-ledger example

-_Demonstrates the bitcoin ledger in a blockchain using the **unspent transaction output model**._
+_Demonstrates a bitcoin ledger in a blockchain using the **unspent transaction output model**._

 Table of Contents,